Herzberg’s Two-Factor Theory Theory of Motivation and Hygiene

 |Sense of importance||Relationship with boss|

 Herzberg’s Theory of Motivation also known as the two- factor theory is based on the principle that job satisfaction and dissatisfaction act independent to each other.
 At any workplace, some particular factors can be attributed to job satisfaction while other factors are responsible for job dissatisfaction.
+These job factors were classified by Herzberg into two broad categories, Hygiene Factors and Motivational Factors.

-Factors for Satisfaction – Motivators
+Factors for Satisfaction – Motivational

 There are numerous factors which can motivate employees as identified in this theory.
 The factors commonly observed that positively influence satisfaction called Motivators include work nature, recognition to one’s achievement, advancement opportunities, responsibility, sense of importance, and inclusion in decision-making process.